New jobless claims falling in Washington, but nearly 600,000 still on unemployment benefits

 For the third week running, Washington state saw fewer new claims for unemployment insurance, offering still more evidence that the state’s economy may be stabilizing after months of pandemic.

-But with nearly 600,000 Washingtonians still filing weekly claims for unemployment benefits, the state’s job market has a long way to go before returning to pre-COVDI-19 levels.
+But with nearly 600,000 Washingtonians still filing weekly claims for unemployment benefits, the state’s job market has a long way to go before returning to pre-COVID-19 levels.

-For the week ending August 8, the state saw 22,140 new, or initial, claims for regular unemployment insurance, for a 11.4% decline from the prior week, the state Employment Security Department reported Thursday.
+For the week ending August 8, the state saw 22,140 new, or initial, claims for regular unemployment insurance, for an 11.4% decline from the prior week, the state Employment Security Department (ESD) reported Thursday.

 Nationally, initial claims fell 19%, to 963,000, the U.S. Labor Department said Thursday.